Have You Been Charged with Driving Suspended or driving whilst disqualified in Melbourne, Geelong or Ballarat?

 I was caught driving Whilst Suspended; do I have to plead guilty?

-If you didnt know that your licence was suspended or disqualified then you may have a defence.
-If you didn’t, was that belief a reasonable one to have in all the circumstances?
 The question of reasonableness is a question that can only be answered after speaking to an experienced legal practitioner who routinely handles these types of cases.

 What are the penalties?